-During 2018, the Company began to institute process and procedures by implementing the following:
+During Fiscal year 2019, the Company began to institute process and procedures by implementing the following:

-- 1. The hiring of an outside consulting firm to assist in preparation of Company's financial statements and provide reasonable assurance that transactions are recorded as necessary to permit preparation of financial statements in accordance with U.S. GAAP, and that receipts and expenditures are being made only in accordance with authorizations of Company's management and directors. - 2.
+- 1. The hiring of an outside consulting firm and Chief Financial Officer with extensive experience in documenting, designing, testing and analyzing controls over financial reporting. to assist in preparation of Company's financial statements and provide reasonable assurance that transactions are recorded as necessary to permit preparation of financial statements in accordance with U.S. GAAP, and that receipts and expenditures are being made only in accordance with authorizations of Company's management and directors. - 2.
 Starting the process of documenting its control environment.